 - Open windows to improve indoor air quality.

-The California furniture flammability standard will change on January 1, 2014.
-Below we have included ways you can learn more about your furniture and guidelines for buying flame retardant free furniture after the new standard takes affect.
+The California furniture flammability standard changed on January 1, 2014, with mandatory compliance by January 1, 2015.
+Below we have included more information about flame retardants and furniture, including guidelines for buying flame retardant-free furniture.

 - Avoid products with a TB117 label

 - Look for products with a TB117-2013 label